netheril96/securefs/docs/design.md

 `securefs` does not reused the directory structure of the underlying filesystem.
 This is because it is too inefficient if we enforce randomization of encryption.

 For example, to access `foo` in the root directory, one needs to know the encrypted result of `foo`.
 But given that encryption is randomized, there is no way to know what ciphertext is actually stored in the system.
-The whole directory would have to be scanned with each entry decrypted to find the corresponding entry.
-All access to directory will have linear complexity.
+The whole directory would have to be scanned with each entry decrypted to find `foo`.
+All access to directory would have linear complexity.

-Instead, in `securefs`, a directory is implemented as normal file containing a B-tree.
+Instead, in `securefs`, a directory is implemented as a normal file containing a B-tree.
 This ensures that encryption is randomized and access is logarithmic with respect to directory size.

 ## Extended attributes

-If the underlying filesystem supports xattr, so will `sucurefs`. `securefs` *only* encrypts the contents, not the name of xattr.
+If the underlying filesystem supports xattr, so will `securefs`. `securefs` *only* encrypts the contents, not the name of xattr.
 This is because different systems impose different restrictions on the name of xattr, so it is hard to produce a valid name on a cross-platform manner.

 On OS X, `securefs` will never set the xattr of `com.apple.FinderInfo` and `com.apple.quarantine`.
 These are workarounds for bugs.

-One can disable xattr processing on mounting.
+One can disable xattr processing upon mounting.

 ## Algorithms